-I was extremely hesitant to give it another shot but got my s*it together after a few days of discomfort and embarrassment and decided to go for it, this time mixing the Aztec Clay mask with warm bottled water.
+I was extremely hesitant to give it another shot, but after a few days of discomfort and embarrassment, I decided to go for it again )this time mixing the Aztec Clay mask with warm bottled water).

 Guess what happened?

 You are damn right if you thought the same thing repeated itself, cause shamelessly enough – it did.

 Yup, take number two and I was once more experiencing a severe burning sensation a few minutes after applying this mixture on my face.

 Here’s Why I Don’t Recommend The Aztec Clay Mask…

-Severely disappointed and rather hurt, I decided to take it to Reddit with a plain question if anyone else ever experienced such thing on a skincare related thread.
+Severely disappointed and rather hurt, I decided to take it to Reddit with a plain question if anyone else ever experienced such a thing on a skincare-related thread.

 I got a few answers from people basically repeating what happened to me, but what made this entire situation even weirder was a comment by a fellow Redditor and skincare lover.